Top 13 Highest Mountain Ranges in Pakistan

 8. Salt Range

 The Salt Range derives its name from large deposits of rock salt and is known as the richest salt field globally.
-It’s a hill station located in the province of Pakistan, Punjab.
+It’s a hill station located in the province of Pakistan, Punjab, with some of the most picturesque waterfalls in Pakistan.
 It has a total length of 186 miles (300 km) from east to west, and the total width is 5 to 19 miles in the central and eastern parts.
 Sakesar mountain, with a height of 4,992 feet (1,522 m) is the highest point of the salt range.
 This range consists of great salt mines including Khewra, Kalabagh, and Warcha, besides this medium quality coal, gypsum, and other minerals are also found in this range.
 The Salt Range continues onward south of the Potohar Plateau and north of the Jhelum River.
 Some of the famous lakes of the salt range include Khabeki Lake, Namal Lake, and Uchhali Lake.
+Also Read about museums in Pakistan.

 9. Nanga Parbat